Vincent Simmons: From Angola prison

 Beginning in 1977, Simmons filed repeated legal motions to view the evidence file pertaining to his case, which included police reports, arrest reports, victims' statements, trial transcripts, the medical examiner's (coroner) report of his examination of the twins, and other documents.

 He was not granted a copy of these documents until 1993.
 He learned that the doctor who examined the twins reported that Sharon Sanders' hymen was intact three weeks after the date of the alleged rape and that she was a virgin.
 According to the report, she told the doctor she was not sure if Simmons' penis had penetrated her.
 The doctor's report on her and her sister noted that neither had any bruises or signs of physical injury.
 In violation of the US Supreme Court's 1963 ruling on the prosecution being required to turn over exculpatory evidence to the defense, the prosecution had suppressed these medical examiner's reports during discovery.
 Simmons' court-appointed attorney, Harold Brouillette, apparently had made no effort to attain them.

 These facts alone might have presented "reasonable doubt" to the jury about the facts of the case.
 Simmons claims that he is legally entitled to an evidentiary hearing under Brady v.
 Maryland (1963).
 In this case the United States Supreme Court held that the prosecution must turn over all evidence that might exonerate the defendant (exculpatory evidence) to the defense.

 Later events

-In 1995 Louisiana passed a law imposing the death penalty for rape of children under the age of 10.
-Its state supreme court review of the law did not evaluate "the troubling way in which the death penalty as a punishment for rape had been used along racial lines–given mostly to black men accused of raping white women–reflected in the fact that 405 of the 455 men executed for rape in the previous five decades had been black."
-The law was overturned by the US Supreme Court in Kennedy v.
-Louisiana (2008), which ruled that the death penalty for child rape was unconstitutional as "cruel and unusual punishment".

-On Monday, February 14, 2022 Avoyelles Parish Judge William Bennett granted a new trial, a monumental legal feat.
+On Monday, February 14, 2022, Avoyelles Parish Judge William Bennett granted a new trial, a monumental legal feat.
 District Attorney Charlie Riddle dismissed the charges against Simmons with the consent of the women, Sharon and Karen Sanders.

 According to court records, the original trial happened 60 days after the allegation and Simmons was convicted in one day.